 2.1 Can a patent be amended ex parte after grant, and if so, how?

-A patentee may seek the leave of the Commissioner of Patents to amend a patent after grant (section 104).
+A patentee may seek the leave of the Commissioner of Patents to amend a patent after grant (section 104 of the Patents Act).

 2.2 Can a patent be amended in inter partes revocation/ invalidity proceedings?